Residential water heaters can last between 8 to 12 years before they need to be replaced.

 Flushing the water heater on a regular basis may help keep it working longer, however, there are telltale signs that will alert you that it's time for a water heater replacement before it fails completely.

 Signs you need a water heater replacement.

-- If the water is unclear and rusty
+- The water is unclear and rusty

 - The water is not getting hot enough

-- If the water has a strange odor or a metallic taste
+- Strange odor or a metallic taste

 - Leakage around the water heater is a sign of trouble indicating the major failure.

 - If it’s over 10 years old, it’s the end of the lifespan